-After your diabetes diagnosis you learn everything about the condition and about the dos and the don’ts.
-Then together with your doctor, you make a diabetes management plan.
-In people with type 2 diabetes, a common part of this is the self-monitoring.
+After our diabetes diagnosis, we learn everything about the condition and about the dos and don’ts.
+Then together with our doctor, we make a diabetes management plan.
+In those with type 2 diabetes, a common part of this is self-monitoring.

-The finger-stick blood test that has been promoted as a convenient, easy and fast way to measure your blood glucose might not be as reliable as all of us thought.
+The finger-stick blood test that has been promoted as a convenient, easy, and fast way to measure our blood glucose might not be as reliable as all of us thought.

-You know that according to your diabetes management plan you need to check your sugar level at different times during the day.
+We know that according to our diabetes management plan, we need to check our sugar levels at different times during the day.

-This contributed to developing the finger-stick blood test that can measure blood glucose with a prick of a fingertip and just one drop of blood.
-This blood is placed on a strip which is inserted in a sugar meter which shows the reading.
+This contributed to the development of the finger-stick blood test that can measure blood glucose with a prick of a fingertip and just one drop of blood.
+This blood is placed on a strip that is inserted in a sugar meter that shows the reading.

 Intrigued?
 Read on to find out more.

-According to the scientists from the UNC School of Medicine, this test might not really help patients with type 2 diabetes who don’t use insulin.
+According to scientists from the UNC School of Medicine, this test might not really help those with type 2 diabetes who don’t use insulin.

-You should know that the WHO, i.e., World Health Organization notes that diabetes will be the seven main cause death by the year 2030.
+The WHO, i.e., the World Health Organization notes that diabetes will be the seven main cause of death by the year 2030.